 The assessors witnessed collaborative engagement with patients receiving care and with family and carers, where required, to screen for risk.
 A range of policies and procedures are in place to support the clinical team to deliver comprehensive care.
-Collaboration to plan and deliver comprehensive care was evident during the Multidisciplinary Team (MDT) Meeting which occurred on 27/11/24 attendance include the Rehabilitation Specialist, Nurse Unit Manager, Physiotherapist x 2 and Occupational Therapist x 1.
-Discussion of patients MRN #211626; #214057 and #215061.

 The health service organisation has processes relevant to the patients using the service and the services provided: